living-room/turing/readme.md

-room is a javascript client for talking to a roomdb server
+# room-js

-it works in node or the browser
+a universal javascript client that talks to a [roomdb](https://github.com/alexwart/roomdb) http [server](https://github.com/jedahan/room-http)

-requires a running roomdb server
+It works in node or the browser

 #### examples